 - Are you planning to raise your children as part of your faith, your husband’s faith, or no faith at all?

-- What do your parents and friends say about dating a guy outside your faith?
+- What do your parents and friends say about dating dating someone who doesn’t believe in God?

-On a scale of 1 to 10, how important is your faith?
+On a scale of 1 to 10, how important is your relationship with God?
 (1 is “faith part of my life, but not too important” and 10 is “faith is my whole life, and I feel lost when I picture myself separated from God”).

-On a scale of 1 to 10, how important is your relationship with the guy you’re dating?
+On a scale of 1 to 10, how important is your relationship with the “non Christian” man you’re dating?
 (1 is “I have reservations, concerns, fears, or anxieties about my relationship” and 10 is “I love dating this guy so much, I can’t picture life without him – even if he doesn’t believe in God”).

-Take time to really think about these questions.
-I can’t tell you if you should be in a relationship with a guy outside your faith – and neither can your parents, friends, pastors, or anyone.
-Dating a guy who doesn’t believe in God is a choice you need to carefully make on your own.
+Take time to really pray over and think about these questions.
+I can’t tell you if you should be in a relationship with a non Christian man outside your faith – and neither can your parents, friends, pastors, or anyone.
+You are a Christian woman dating a man who doesn’t believe in God; this is a decision you need to prayerfully and carefully make on your own.